Gambler’s Fallacy Explained

 Human Discomfort with Randomness

 Pure randomness feels chaotic and unsettling.
 Our brains are hardwired to look for patterns in clouds, stars, stock charts, and casino games.
-The Gambler’s Fallacy is the mind trying to impose order where none exists.
+The Gambler’s Fallacy is the mind trying to impose order where none exists, a classic example of how cognitive biases shape our perception of random events.

 Illusion of Control